 - Warning (oral or written).

 - Apology (verbal and/or written) from student to school personnel, another student and/or class.

 - Confiscation of item (e.g., electronic device).

 - Detention.

 - Suspension of privilege.

 - Student contract.

 - Parent conference, in person or by phone.

 - Conflict resolution.

-- Removal from the classroom.

 - Written referral to building administration.

 - Academic sanction (only for academic infractions).

 - Mediation with offender and victim with the support of a psychologist or social worker.

-- Community service to school.

-- Restitution (paying for replacement or repair).

-- Suspension from privilege activity

-(athletics, extra- or co- curricular activity

-participation, dance, prom, graduation).

-- In-school suspension (e.g., Pupil Assistance Room [PAR], Student Assistance Center [SAC]). only available grades 6-12

-- Suspension from school for up to 5 days.

-- Referral to the police

-- In-school suspension

-- Referral to substance abuse counseling

-- Referral to community organizations, including community conferencing and community mediation

-- Restorative Justice strategies, including school and community service
+- Restitution (paying for replacement or repair). - Suspension from privilege activity (athletics, extra- or co- curricular activity participation, dance, prom, graduation). - In-school suspension (e.g., Student Assistance Center [SAC]). only available grades 6-12 - Suspension from school for up to 5 days. - Referral to the police - In-school suspension (K-5) - Referral to substance abuse counseling - Referral to community organizations, including community conferencing and community mediation - Restorative Justice strategies, including school and community service - Suspension from school for up to 5 days and referral for a Superintendent's Hearing.